 Courses will also cover the regulation of secondary trading, as well as the enforcement of anti-fraud provisions both by government and investors so as to protect markets from manipulation and deter manipulation or misrepresentation.
-In addition, students will enhanced understanding of secondary trading through the development of derivative instruments and the creation of pools of investment capital.
+In addition, students will gain an enhanced understanding of secondary trading through the development of derivative instruments and the creation of pools of investment capital.

 A "Tracking Sheet" should be used by students to track their progress in completing the concentration.
 Once all requirements are fulfilled, students should bring the tracking sheet to their concentration coordinator.
 The concentration coordinator will verify requirements have been met and then sign the bottom of the form.
 The form should then be submitted to the registrar for processing of the concentration completion letter.

-Classroom training is supplemented by internships with government regulatory agencies, trade associations and self-regulatory bodies.
-Graduates of this program typically advance to hold positions with large business law firms, government agencies and industry regulatory bodies.
+Classroom training is supplemented by internships with government regulatory agencies, trade associations, and self-regulatory bodies.
+Graduates of this program typically advance to hold positions with large business law firms, government agencies, and industry regulatory bodies.